Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Model

-The dark sector spans at least several orders of magnitude in mass, as shown on the left side of \cref{fig:idea}.
-Even for all the dark charges set to unity, the model is still characterized by a set of $12$ free parameters.
+The dark sector spans several orders of magnitude in mass, as shown on the left side of \cref{fig:idea}.
+Even for all the dark charges set to unity, the model is still characterized by $9$ free parameters.
 In order to organize our discussion and better highlight interesting phenomenological prospects of this scenario, we assume below the following mass hierarchy in the BSM sector of the model

 With this assumption, we find below that the dominant DM component is the heavier scalar field $\chi$ which decouples earlier from thermal plasma than the lighter species $\eta$.
 In particular, the decoupling of $\chi$ proceeds via annihilations through an exchange of the intermediate heavy scalar, $\chi\chi\to (\phi^\ast)\to \eta\eta$.
-In addition, $2\to 3$ annihilation processes are possible with an outgoing dark vector emitted from the $\eta$ leg, $\chi\chi\to (\phi^\ast)\to \eta\eta A^\prime$.
+In addition, $2\to 3$ annihilation processes are possible with an outgoing dark scalar emitted from the $\eta$ leg, $\chi\chi\to (\phi^\ast)\to \eta\eta h_D$.
 The latter process will play a crucial role in our discussion of ID observables.
-On the right side of \cref{fig:idea}, we show the respective Feynman diagram along with other key processes leading to indirect signals of DM in our model.
+On the right side of \cref{fig:idea}, we show the respective Feynman diagrams for the key processes leading to indirect signals of DM in our model.